vladfreishmidt/JSK/README.md

 # JSK

-#JavaScriptKingdom is a project where I put knowlages about JavaScript programming
+#JavaScriptKingdom is a project where I post knowledges about JavaScript programming